Marius Alexe: International career

 Alexe has played for a number of youth teams, starting with Romania U-17 for which he played 6 games and scored 1 goal.
 He also played for Romania U-19, where he amassed 8 games and scored 1 goal, and Romania U-21 for which he has played 10 times.

 Alexe played his first match for Romania national football team in a game against Luxembourg on 29 March 2011.
 He came on in the 84th minute for Adrian Mutu.

 Playing style

 Alexe is able to play both as a striker and as a left winger.
-His greatest assets are without a doubt his speed and technique.
-Alexe has great acceleration and very impressive pace, enabling him to dominate the left flank.
-He possesses great dribbling skills, control and passing ability, which, along with his agility, make him a very tough player to mark.
-Alexe is naturally right footed, but it is barely noticeable because he controls the ball so well with either foot.
-He is very elegant in his playing style, and just like Thierry Henry, he likes to wait on the left flank for the ball, before cutting into the middle and looking for the target.
-Not only is Alexe able to produce scoring opportunities to his teammates, his great finishing allows him to score goals from almost any range, and that, together with his great heading ability, makes him an excellent option as a striker.
+He is known for his speed and technique, especially with his controlled dribbling and passing.
+Alexe is naturally right footed, but can control the ball with both feet.
+Like Thierry Henry, he likes to wait on the left flank for the ball, before cutting into the middle and looking for the target.